Import Data into Table Fields

 - Create columns for Number, Table Field, Table Row, and your specific table fields.

-- Leave the Table Row column completely blank if you want to generate brand-new rows sequentially from the top down.
+Note: Fields not in the table can still be included in the same import as a table field import. - Leave the Table Row column completely blank if you want to generate brand-new rows sequentially from the top down.

-- Enter the specific row number in the Table Row column to overwrite or update an existing row.
+Note: if importing new forms without a form number you must leave Table Row blank in order for the table row to fill in with data.
+Only one row can be imported if Number is blank. - Enter the specific row number in the Table Row column to overwrite or update an existing row.

 - Execute the import process into RPM.